jermspeaks/jermspeaks.github.io/src/content/writing/2024-02-13-w06-weekly-notes.md

 - [I Can’t Handle Prestige TV](https://tylersticka.com/journal/prestige-tv/)
 - Custom GPTs could be to build a technology tree visually connected to an infinite canvas app (parked idea)

-> "Rencontrer” is a meeting with the new.
+> "Rencontrer" is a meeting with the new.
 Remembrance is the comfort of recognition.
-> -- Esther Perel
+> — Esther Perel

 Last week, I learned there are three [curiosity attractors](https://nesslabs.com/curiosity-attractors).
 Curiosity Attractors are the recurring fascinations that you can't shake, whether active or latent.